 Commissioner Mary Hodge is a Colorado native raised on the eastern plains of Colorado.
 She graduated from Idalia High School, and then entered the University of Colorado at Boulder.
 At the end of her sophomore year she married Richard Hodge and they transferred to Colorado State College (now the University of Northern Colorado) from which she earned a Bachelor’s in elementary education.

 Commissioner Hodge has had a varied work history.
-She taught first grade in School District 6 (Greeley), in a Montessori pre-school in Glenwood Springs, Colorado, co-owned and operated a small motel in Douglas, Wyoming, was a union clerk for Yellow Freight Systems and the office manager for Roadway Express, both in Aurora, Colorado.
+She taught first grade in School District 6 (Greeley), in a Montessori pre-school in Glenwood Springs, Colorado, co-owned and operated a small motel in Douglas, Wyoming, was a union clerk for Yellow Freight Systems and the office manager for Roadway Express, both in Aurora,.

-Another notable achievement driven by Commissioner Hodge comes in the designation of the new Colorado Air and Space Port.
-Mary was critical in championing this project, garnering political support and meticulously refining our proposal to expedite the comfort and trust of our partners at Denver International Airport.
+Commissioner Hodge has maintained an equitable trajectory of projects for the eastern plains, the most notable being the pioneering of an innovative new gravel road mixture and technique.
+Another notable achievement driven by Commissioner Hodge was the designation of the new Colorado Air and Space Port.
+She was critical in championing this project, garnering political support and refining our proposal to expedite the comfort and trust of our partners at Denver International Airport.

 Commissioner Hodge currently services on the following boards/committees: Adams County Water Quality Association, Airport Coordinating Committee, Regional Economic Advancement Partnership, Brighton School District 27J Capital Fees Foundation, Highway 7 Coalition, Progressive 15, and South Platte Basin Roundtable.